 We use your information as further explained in this Privacy Notice.
 We’ll be the “controller” of the information you provide to us.

-Our legal entity in:
+Our legal entities in:

 - United Arab Emirates is Gilbarco Veeder Root Middle East & Africa - Division of FL MENA FZ LLC (Fortive)